Own-Data-Privateer/hoardy-mail/README.md

     this prevents the servers accessed earlier in the cycle from learning about the amount of new data fetched from the servers accessed later in the cycle
   - `--every-add-random ADD`
   : sleep a random number of seconds in [0, ADD] range (uniform distribution) before each `--every` cycle (default: 60);
-    if you set in large enough to cover the longest single-server `fetch`, it will prevent any of the servers learning anything about the data on other servers;
+    if you set it large enough to cover the longest single-server `fetch`, it will prevent any of the servers learning anything about the data on other servers;
     if you run `imaparms` on a machine that disconnects from the Internet when you go to sleep and you set it large enough, it will help in preventing the servers from collecting data about your sleep cycle

 ### imaparms count [--debug] [--dry-run] [--plain | --ssl | --starttls] [--host HOST] [--port PORT] [--user USER] [--pass-pinentry | --passfile PASSFILE | --passcmd PASSCMD] [--store-number INT] [--fetch-number INT] [--batch-number INT] [--batch-size INT] [--every SECONDS] [--every-add-random ADD] [--all-folders | --folder NAME] [--not-folder NAME] [--all | [--seen | --unseen |] [--flagged | --unflagged]] [--older-than DAYS] [--newer-than DAYS] [--older-than-timestamp-in PATH] [--newer-than-timestamp-in PATH] [--older-than-mtime-of PATH] [--newer-than-mtime-of PATH] [--from ADDRESS] [--not-from ADDRESS] [--porcelain]